Online MBA in South Carolina

 Online MBA Programs in South Carolina

 The below online MBA programs in South Carolina are listed in alphabetical order.

 Francis Marion University offers a hybrid MBA that includes both online and campus-based instruction.
 It is designed to accommodate the needs of working professionals who need flexibility while pursuing an MBA.
 Francis Marion is AACSB Accredited, and its classes are taught by professors who hold Ph.D.’s and have extensive experience in their respective fields.

 The program is 30 credit hours and consists of 10 courses.
 Students typically study for five consecutive semesters with two courses each semester.
-In terms of campus participation, students are required to visit campus no more than three times each semester.
+Students are required to visit campus no more than three times each semester in terms of campus participation.
 The remaining classwork is done online and is self-paced.
-For students who have more time on their hands, or simply wish to graduate sooner, an Accelerated schedule can be followed.
-The accelerated schedule enables students to take four courses per semester and complete the program in only 15 months.
+An Accelerated schedule can be followed for students who have more time on their hands or wish to graduate sooner.
+The accelerated schedule enables students to take four courses per semester and complete the program only 15 months.

-Professors use technology to deliver and manage course content, allowing students to balance the demands of work, personal life, and academic requirements.
+Professionals use technology to deliver and manage course content, allowing them to balance the demands of work, personal life, and academic requirements.